workmanjack/lyric-mood-classification/README.md

 We attempt to match songs on all combinations of the MSD song title, MSD artist name, MXM song title, and MXM artist name.
 For more information, please see `scrape_lyrics.py`.

+## Jupyter Notebooks

+Before interacting with Jupyter Notebooks in this repo, please first run the `setup_jupyter.bat` script.
+This script installs this repo's virtualenv as a kernel available to jupyter.
+Then, when using a notebook, click on Kernel -> Change Kernel -> .venv_w266_project to begin using our virtualenv's python and its packages.

 ## Useful Links

 [Python code for interacting with lastfm sqlite db](https://labrosa.ee.columbia.edu/millionsong/sites/default/files/lastfm/demo_tags_db.py)